NITCbase/nitcbase.github.io/docs/Design/Schema Layer.md

 https://nitcbase.github.io/archived-site/schema.html

 The SQL-Like queries that alter the schema of the database are converted into a sequence of schema layer function calls by front end.
-These schema layer function calls processes the basic schema alteration requests to the database.
-The functions of Schema layer include createRel, deleteRel, renameRel, renameAttr, createIndex, deleteIndex.
-The Schema layer function also include openRel to the open the relations, closeRel to close the relation and getSchema to get the schema of the relation.
+These schema layer function calls processes the **basic schema alteration requests to the database.** The functions of Schema layer include `createRel`, `deleteRel`, `renameRel`, `renameAttr`, `createIndex`, `deleteIndex`.
+The Schema layer function also include `openRel` to the open the relations, `closeRel` to close the relation and `getSchema` to get the schema of the relation.

 ## create Relation
 #### Description